glasnt/twingle/README.md

 # Change List

+* 0.2.0 : "Stable SP1" release, nothing should actually break.
+A few bug fixes, but should be OK.
 * 0.1.0 : "Stable" release, that actually does a lot of nice things.
 * 0.0.1 : Inital commit to public repo.
 Stripped version of working code, still horrid and full of swearwords.